 In the draft Article 8 MSFD Assessment Guidance, it is suggested to approach Article 8 (1a)49 and (1b)50 assessments in a given sequence to enable integrated assessments.
 Considering the primary criteria established by the GES Decision, the Guidance highlights the pressure criteria D11C1 and D11C2 and the impact criterion D1C1, as particularly relevant to assess the environmental status of species (criteria D3C1 and D9C1 apply only to commercial fish species).
 Figure 13 illustrates how the proposed integrated assessment framework would inform the assessment of cetaceans.
-The importance of making sure that assessments (including TV) are aligned and that spatial and temporal assessment scales compatible are key on such integrated assessment.
+The importance of making sure that assessments (including TV)

-Figure 13 - Integrated assessment framework for cetaceans (adapted from draft Article 8 MSFD Assessment Guidance).
+Figure SEQ Figure ARABIC 13 - Integrated assessment framework for cetaceans (adapted from draft Article 8 MSFD Assessment Guidance).